Plea-Justice/plea-justice.github.io/Researcher Console/Documentation/Axios.md

 [More on Usage](https://axios.nuxtjs.org/usage.html)

 ## Setting up Axios for Deploy

-While `npm run dev` will run axios correctly on your `localhost:[yourPortName]` when deploying it will continue to try to access localhost instead of the URL it has been deployed to.
+While `npm run dev` will run axios correctly on your `localhost:{yourPortName}`, when deploying it will try to access localhost instead of the URL it has been deployed to.

-One way to fix this is to add it a static value for the URL being used; However, a much simpler way is to use the '/' directive which will automatically resolve to itself.
+One way to fix this is to add a static value for the URL being used; However, a much simpler way is to simply use '/' which will automatically resolve to itself.

 To do this open the `nuxt.config.js` file in the root directory and add or modify the `axios: {}` options object underneath `modules: []`, for instance...